Skip to main content

 Permissions

-• View — Catalog > Work Orders
+• View existing Work Orders — Catalog -> Work Orders

 Creating a Work Order

-When creating a Work Order you will need a Bill of Material(BOM) with the field Kit To Stock set to Yes.
+To create a Work Order for a product, the product must have a Bill of Material predefined with one of the fields Kit To Stock or De-Kit To Stock set to Yes.

 Creating a new Work Order from a Product view will skip the Merchant and Product selection.

-Product Information Section
+Product Information

 Manage Stock